vankasteelj/frak/README.md

 - A [trakt](https://trakt.tv/) account (you'll be prompted to create one or login)

 ## Features
-- Fully synced with Trakt.tv (watchlist, up next to watch, currently watching, watched history)
+- Fully synced with Trakt.tv (watchlist, up next to watch, currently watching, watched history) with multi-account support
-- Search across Trakt database, watch trailers in-app, manage your lists & much more
+- Search across Trakt database, watch trailers in-app, manage your watchlist (and up to 1 custom list) & much more
 - Automatic subtitles search & 1-click-download
 - Multiple stream sources available: local video files, torrents, magnets and URLs
 - Your local video library is automatically parsed and sorted
 - Shared streams over the local network
 - Based on the robust 'mpv' player
 - "Big Picture" mode for TV & large screens
+- Stats and fun facts based on your watched history
 - Auto-launch and minimize to tray support
 - Localization support
 - Theming support